MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # TODO
 - Edit wiki (event detecting list)
-- Edit wiki (minigame examples in making a minigame wiki)
 - Add `Tested Minecraft Versions` to MiniGame distribute template in Github discussion
 - Advertise with images
 - Make Youtube tutorial (in new brand channel) (minigame-dev-tutorial for each types (Solo, SoloBattle, Team, TeamBattle)